-If a baby is born either too large (macrosomic) or too small (growth restricted), it is sadly less likely to survive than a baby born of normal size.
+If a baby is born either too large (macrosomic) or too small (growth restricted), it can put you and your baby at greater risk of certain complications.
 Macrosomic babies often cause obstetric problems such as shoulder dystocia: a difficult labour in which significant medical intervention (possibly emergency Caesarean section) is needed for the baby’s shoulders and body to be delivered.
 Macrosomic babies have been shown to be more likely to develop later glucose intolerance (a condition often leading to diabetes mellitus) and obesity as adolescents and adults.
-Growth restricted babies are less likely to survive birth and the neonatal period than normal sized babies and are also more prone to developing diseases such as hypertension, coronary heart disease and diabetes mellitus as adults.
+Growth restricted babies are more at risk of health problems than normal sized babies and are also more prone to developing diseases such as hypertension, coronary heart disease and diabetes mellitus as adults.

 Some women can experience a type of diabetes that is specific to pregnancy, known as gestational diabetes.
 Insulin, like all hormones, works by attaching to receptors on target tissues in the body, much like a key fits a lock.
 In gestational diabetes, the receptors that insulin normally binds to do not work properly and glucose is not cleared out of the mother’s blood.
 This leaves excessive amounts of glucose in the mother’s blood, which passes across the placenta to the foetus; too much glucose can lead to a macrosomic baby.
 Overweight and obese women are more likely to suffer with gestational diabetes than normal weight women, but this problem can be managed by limiting weight gain during pregnancy with careful exercise and healthy eating habits.
 It is important to control this condition, but should it arise, medication (primarily metformin) can be used to treat it and reduce glucose levels.

 The insulin-like growth factors are a family of hormones with a similar action to insulin, and like insulin, they also play a key role in foetal growth during pregnancy.
-Insulin-like growth factors are also known as ‘growth factors’ as they both stimulate the growth and survival of foetal and other tissues.
+Insulin-like growth factors are also known as ‘growth factors’ as they both stimulate the growth and survival of the foetus.